Chaffey College and Dr.Audrey Yamagata-Noji of Mt. San Antonio College Honored in Today's Award Ceremony

 “Today’s winners highlight the California Community Colleges’ steadfast commitment to diversity, equity, and access for all students,” said California Community Colleges Chancellor Brice W. Harris.
 “Thanks to their work, students have had the support and encouragement they need to thrive in college, and young men and women who may not have attended college are doing so.
 That is a record to be proud of.”

 “We are proud to support the annual Dr. John W. Rice Awards and to celebrate such strong achievements in promoting diversity and equity throughout the California Community Colleges," said Keetha Mills, president and CEO of the Foundation.
 "The California Community College system is the most diverse system of higher education in the nation, and the two winners we honor today are wonderful examples of our system's commitment to providing opportunity for all students."

 The Dr. John W. Rice Diversity and Equity Award was created in 2001 to honor a Community College member, district, campus, or program that has contributed to community diversity and equality.
 Dr. Rice was born in Baton Rouge, LA., and grew up living through years of segregation and the civil rights era.
 He served on the California Community Colleges Board of Governors from 1992 until 2000 and was a leader and spokesperson for equal employment opportunity and nondiscrimination in the California Community Colleges.
-While on the Board, he showed a strong commitment to multicultural learning experiences for
+While on the Board, he showed a strong commitment to multicultural learning experiences for all students.

 About the Foundation for California Community Colleges